Dave-team/Knowledge-base/Project management.md

 ## Stakeholder management
 - When I need others to do things, always ask when something can be completed by.
 Make sure to indicate clearly how important it is to get done
+- When important, can follow up on this with an email with actions.
+If so, mention in the meeting that you'll send this follow up to keep track of actions and to keep people in the loop.
+Do this when:
+    - There are numerous actions to take between people.
+Having them in an email helps each other stay organized and it means that they can confirm whether they agree with the actions
+    - If and when it is a large ongoing project, consider setting up a Google Doc with minutes and actions by person
 - Once we know when something can be completed by, I can follow up around that time to check in - after all, it should be done.
     - 'Hey I wanted to check in and see if there is an update on X'?
     - 'Hey I am planning my week - do you think progress will be made on X'?